Ravana: Worship

 Ravana is worshipped as one of Shiva's most revered followers, and he is even worshipped in some Shiva temples.

 King Shiv Shankar built a Ravana temple in Kanpur, Uttar Pradesh.
 The Ravana temple is open once a year, on the day of Dashera, to perform puja for the welfare of Ravana.

 Ravana is also worshipped by Hindus of Bisrakh, who claim their town to be his birthplace.

 The Sachora Brahmins of Gujarat claim to be descendants of Ravana, and sometimes have "Ravan" as their surnames.

 Saraswat Brahmins from Mathura claim Ravana as a saraswat Brahmin as per his lineage.

 The Gondi people of central India claim to be descendants of Ravana, and have temples for him, his wife Mandodari, and their son Meghnad.
 They also state that Ravana was an ancient Gond king, the tenth dharmaguru of their tribe, and the eighteenth lingo (divine teacher).
 Annually on Dussehra, the Gondis from the village of Paraswadi carry an image of Ravana riding on an elephant in a procession.
+He is also worshipped by the Nihali people.